Dollhouse News

 📬

-I was OB SESSED with that Special Ed song for years!
+2020/03/18 in re: Tainted Alligator SoufflĂ© [link]I thought it was "tainted alligator soufflĂ©" but "potato" is much more likely.
+It's so much better when artists play at being rich, as an indicator of ability or whatever, than when they actually are rich.
+Or to put it another way, I like when your display of wealth is you and a bunch of friends dancing in front of a high school.
+That's the optimo.
+People without a meaningful crew need to buy an actual stupid car.I was OB SESSED with that Special Ed song for years!
 Put it on my first ever Friends Mix which maybe I sent you a copy of?
-Specifically I always loved the things he made up to make himself sound rich that were so farfetched no one would possibly believe them and so the only thing to think is that he’s actually bragging about his imagination.
+Specifically I always loved the things he made up to make himself sound rich that were so farfetched no one would possibly believe them and so the only thing to think is that heâs actually bragging about his imagination.

-My favorite lines are: “kinda fond of Honda scooters, I’ve got 74” and “maybe later cause my waiter made potatoed alligator soufflĂ©.”
-I like the first line because it always makes me picture Ed standing at the top of a big outdoor staircase leading up to an ornate 80s mansion wearing a Sergio Tacchini velour suit, looking out onto an enormous driveway where 74 scooters are neatly lined up, and then I always think “what could he possibly do with all those scooters????”
-And I like the next line first of all because he calls a butler a waiter for the sake of the rhyme, and second because “potatoed alligator soufflĂ©â€ is such a funny idea for a rich person’s food.
+My favorite lines are: âkinda fond of Honda scooters, Iâve got 74â and âmaybe later cause my waiter made potatoed alligator soufflĂ©.â I like the first line because it always makes me picture Ed standing at the top of a big outdoor staircase leading up to an ornate 80s mansion wearing a Sergio Tacchini velour suit, looking out onto an enormous driveway where 74 scooters are neatly lined up, and then I always think âwhat could he possibly do with all those scooters????â And I like the next line first of all because he calls a butler a waiter for the sake of the rhyme, and second because âpotatoed alligator soufflĂ©â is such a funny idea for a rich personâs food.

 Thank you for reminding me of the video!
-I always remember it taking place in like a Lifestyles of the Rich and Famous mansion because that’s what I imagined it would be for years when I just heard that song on the radio.
-I love so much more that it’s actually just Grand Army Plaza and a junkyard and the front of a high school.
+I always remember it taking place in like a Lifestyles of the Rich and Famous mansion because thatâs what I imagined it would be for years when I just heard that song on the radio.
+I love so much more that itâs actually just Grand Army Plaza and a junkyard and the front of a high school.

 -- Colin